RobinHankin/rot70/README.md

-# Project Title
+# Tiling a 70x70 square

 Attempt to tile a 70x70 square with a 1x1, 2x2,..., 24x24 tiles

 ## Getting Started

-R files prog.R and prog_fixed_24.R will produce
+R files prog.R and prog_fixed_24.R will produce  data.txt
 ### Prerequisites

 You will need Knuth's dancing links c program.